anubhavitis/peeksy/README.md

 A heartfelt thank you to:

-[navedux](https://naved.xyz) for creating the beautiful Peeksy logo and brand identity
+[navedux](https://naved.xyz) for creating the beautiful Peeksy logo and identity